RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 option, which then allows Nix expressions to load arbitrary dynamic libraries, which can do anything as they are not confined to the Nix evaluation sandbox.

+However, a malicious flake doesn't even have to go that far.
+It can define an evil substituter using the `extra-substituters` key in `nixConfig`, and you may get served malicious packages.

+This is why you should generally be wary of using this option or typing in `Y` when asked to trust a substituter/enable a setting in interactive mode.

 ## Zilch

 ZilchOS is a decidedly tiny Nix-based distro.
 It is a great project to see how